Paperspace/Docs/gradient-private-cloud/setup/self-hosted-clusters/gradient-installer-cli.md

 * From [Pre-installation steps](pre-installation-steps.md): artifacts bucket and credentials, SSL certificates or Let's Encrypt Settings
 * Domain where Gradient will be accessed
 * DNS provider information to register your Gradient domain
+* (Optional): Service account credentials for a container registry such as Docker Hub.
+Notebook snapshots and container builds are pushed to this registry.

 ### Setting up a new cluster